SocratesNFR/Evolving-spiking-neuron-cellular-automata-and-networks-to-emulate-in-vitro-neuronal-activity/README.md

 automata and networks to emulate in vitro neuronal activity," International Conference on Evolvable Systems (IEEE Symposium Series on Computational Intelligence 2021), 2021.

-[2] DA Wagenaar, J Pine, and SM Potter, "An extremely rich repertoire of bursting patterns during teh development of cortical cultures," BMC Neuroscience, 7(1):11, 2006.
+[2] DA Wagenaar, J Pine, and SM Potter, "An extremely rich repertoire of bursting patterns during the development of cortical cultures," BMC Neuroscience, 7(1):11, 2006.